markeyser/Deployment-of-ML-Models/notes-test.md

 And then you will learn how to create an API and make calls to the API.

-Then we'll introduce you to testing to corroborate that research and production models produced the same outcome given the same data you learn about continuous integration.
+Then we'll introduce you to testing to corroborate that research and production models produced the same outcome given the same data.
+You learn about continuous integration.

+And finally we will cover various deployment solutions available to you such as platform as a service or infrastructure as a service.

+  You will also learn about how to use Docker to ensure model reproducibility and robustness.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NzA2MDY5MywtODE1MjI1NTg3LC04Mz
-M5MzY2NDQsMTk0NTA4NjczMV19
+eyJoaXN0b3J5IjpbLTc0MDIyOTM5MSwtNjQ3MDYwNjkzLC04MT
+UyMjU1ODcsLTgzMzkzNjY0NCwxOTQ1MDg2NzMxXX0=
 -->